Clouds gathering as Trump moves markets with tweets

 For all the dysfunction of the UK government, lenders only demand 0.9 per cent a year interest to lend to Boris Johnson and Co for the next 10 years.
 Those low bond yields are another pointer to lower economic growth ahead.

-One possible calamity could be that the Fed doesn’t cut interest rates when it should, precisely because they don’t want to be seen to caving into Trump.
-Arguably, US interest rates are already too high for this very reason.
-If he does lose the election, I can easily see him scapegoating the US central bank.
+One possible calamity could be that the Fed doesn’t cut interest rates when it should precisely because it does not want to be seen to caving into Trump.
+Arguably US interest rates are already too high for this very reason.
+If he does lose the election I can easily see him scapegoating the US central bank.

+Just how Italian and Greek politicians in particular respond to another economic slump is difficult to imagine.
+Or perhaps too awful to contemplate.

-None of this is guaranteed of course.
+None of this is guaranteed, of course.
 Markets go up and down, often signifying nothing.
 But the clouds are gathering.
-And a lot of our economic futures are going to be determined by whatever Donald Trump feels moved to Tweet about next.
+And a lot of our economic futures are going to be determined by whatever Trump feels moved to tweet about next.